core-wg/oscore/draft-ietf-core-object-security.md

 The client SHALL set both Inner and Outer Observe to the same value in the request.
 In order to support the case of an intermediary node changing a registration request to a request without Observe (see Section 2 of [RFC7641]) in case Inner Observe has value 0, the server SHALL only consider the received message a registration request if also the Outer Observe are set to 0, otherwise it SHALL process the message as a request without Observe.

-Every time a client issues a registration request, a new Partial IV MUST be used, and so the payload and OSCORE option are changed.
-The server uses the Partial IV of the new request as the 'request\_piv' of new notifications.
+Every time a client issues a registration request, a new Partial IV MUST be used (see {{cose-object}}), and so the payload and OSCORE option are changed.
+The server uses the Partial IV of the new request as the 'request\_piv' of new notifications (see {{AAD}}).
 The Partial IV of the registration is used as 'request\_piv' of all associated notifications, as well as 'request\_piv' of associated cancellations (see {{AAD}}).

 The server MUST NOT remove an active observation if it receives a request with the same Token.